Beinsezii/bsz-cui-extras/README.md

   - `bsz-auto-hires.py` : Workflow is painful without it.

 ### sdxl-principled.json
-Demonstration of the bsz-principled-sdxl node
+Complete demonstration of nodes in a compact workflow

 #### Dependencies
   - `bsz-auto-hires.py` : Principled can use hi res sizes